sage-code/maj/words.md

 uve = grapes      (invariant plural) uva = grape seed  (singular may be translated different in different languages)

+## Diminutives

+Maj enable diminutives using suffix: 'tsa.
+Whe a noun is using suffix, it changes last letter from "a" to "u", making the word more easy to pronounce.
+Name of persons can not support diminutives.

+**example**
+Mama => Mamu'tsa
+Tata => Tatu'tsa

 ## Article

 An article is a word used to modify a noun, which is a person, place, object, or idea.
 Technically, an article is an adjective, which is any word that modifies a noun.
-Usually adjectives modify nouns through description, but articles are used instead to point out or refer to nouns.
-There are two different types of articles that we use in writing and conversation to point out or refer to a noun or group of nouns: definite and indefinite articles.
+Usually adjectives modify nouns through description, but articles are used instead to _point out_ or _refer_ nouns or a group of nouns.

+There are two different types of articles: definite and indefinite articles.

 **Definite Article**